MattPlatt/S2GEN/README.md

-# Artificial Intelligence Training System for Block Diagrams
+# Object Detection and Instance Segmentation for converting Images to SysML 2.0

 ## Problem Statement